koengr/QCforBusiness/_essentials/applications-overview.md

 ⚪   Luckily, there is yet another category: many of the most exciting claims come from the **heuristic **algorithms.
-This term is used when an algorithm might give a suboptimal solution (which could still be useful), or when we cannot rigorously quantify the runtime.
+This term is used when an algorithm might give a suboptimal solution (which could still be useful) or when we cannot rigorously quantify the runtime.
 Such algorithms are quite common on classical computers: neural networks fall in this category, and these caused a significant revolution in AI.
 Unfortunately, it is unclear what the impact of currently known heuristic quantum algorithms will be.